 What is Disc Osteophyte Complex

-Disc osteophyte complex is the development of osteophytes affecting more than one intervertebral disk or spinal vertebrae.
+Disc osteophyte complex is the development of osteophytes (bone spurs) affecting more than one intervertebral disk or spinal vertebrae.
 Osteophytes or bone spurs develop in the musculoskeletal system due to normal wear and tear as you age.

 Aging, degenerative disc diseases such as osteoarthritis, trauma or overuse injuries, and obesity can cause the spine to weaken.
 When this happens, the body produces extra bony nodules (an osteophyte or bone spur) to help reinforce the structural integrity of the spinal column or limit its ability to move.

 It is possible to develop bone spurs and never feel any pain.
 However, when the bone spur interferes with neural activity, as it often happens with disc osteophyte complex, a plethora of uncomfortable and painful symptoms can occur.